Nepal

 The project

-As an association for girls' education, Planète Enfants & Développement and its local partner Prayas Nepal have been supporting a girls' home run by the Chepang Community Association since 2015.
+Planète Enfants & Développement and its local partner Prayas Nepal have been supporting a girls' hostel run by the Chepang Community Association since 2015.

-The new 300m² building, which is eco-responsible and earthquake-proof, is built on land made available to the Chepang Community Association by the local authorities of Gajuri, a town of about 10,000 inhabitants in the Dhading district.
+The new 300m² building, which is eco-responsible and earthquake-proof, is built on land made available to the Chepang Community Association by the local authorities of Gajuri, a town of around 10,000 inhabitants in the Dhading district.
+Construction was completed in 2021.

-This hostel is a chance for 30 girls to continue their studies and to envisage a future other than that of their motherswho are often illiterate, victims of violence and discrimination.
+This home can accommodate 25 to 30 teenage girls to help them continue their studies and envisage a future other than that of their mothers.who are often illiterate, victims of violence and discrimination.

 This hostel allows the girls to benefit from support courses in order to catch up on their studies and from advice on their professional orientation.

-With the opening of this new boarding school, they will also be able to discover the virtues of individual and collective sports, which are not widely practiced among the Chepang.
+The opening of this new boarding school has enabled them to discover the virtues of individual and team sports, which are rarely practiced among the Chepang people.

 Other projects :